ikhsanytc/gmoviee/README.md

 you can search movies by cinema (created by me) or by movies api (The Movies Db).
 <br>
 the difference is that if the movies retrieved from the API cannot be watched, while the movies retrieved from the database can be watched.
+## Can I Make My Own Movie?
+The answer is No, but you can suggest movies.